Applying to the MFA in Creative Writing

-Applying to the MFA in Creative Writing

 The application process for all NC State graduate programs is handled entirely through a web-based tool.
 Step-by-step information and Frequently Asked Questions are available as well as telephone and chat-based assistance should you encounter any problems as you begin your application.

 On the first page, enter MFA Creative Writing in the box that asks for the degree or program.
 Indicate whether you are applying for admission only, or admission with financial aid (i.e., full funding in the form of a Graduate Teaching Assistantship).
 If you are applying for aid, for first choice click Teaching Assistantship, as this is the only form of aid we offer.

-  All the pages of the online application will go straight to the Graduate School, and it in turn will make the files available to us.
-In addition to the application form, your application should include the following materials:
+All of the pages of the online application will be generated through the application system, Slate.
+Your application should include the following materials:

-  The Personal Statement is a part of the online application process, submitted with your application form.
+The Personal Statement is a part of the online application process and must be submitted in your application form.
 Please explain your interest in our MFA program.
 As part of this online statement, you may include a statement of goals.
 We do not have any length requirements or restrictions for the personal statement.

-  If you have been working and wish to submit a copy of your résumé or curriculum vitae, please do so through the Upload area for Resume/CV in the application.
+If you have been working and wish to submit a copy of your résumé or curriculum vitae, please upload it in to your application.

 Writing Sample: Your sample is a critical part of the application.
 Take time and care with it to be sure that it represents your best work.
 Bear in mind that your writing sample will likely figure most prominently in the faculty's decision to accept you for the MFA.
 Applicants need to submit both a creative and a critical writing sample as follows:

 - Creative Sample: at least two stories or novel chapters totaling 25-40 pages; for poetry applicants, 10-12 poems.

 - Critical Sample: No more than 15 pages of academic writing (such as an undergraduate paper) that demonstrates your ability to succeed in graduate-level literature classes, a required part of the MFA curriculum.